Azuriom/azuriom.com/content/en/docs/games.md

 Now locate the `boot` method and under `$this->registerUserNavigation();` add `$this->setupDatabaseConnection();`

-You can now paste the function just under the `}` of the boot method:
+You can now paste the function bellow just under the `}` of the boot method:

 ```php
     protected function setupDatabaseConnection()